-Another warning sign that you may have too much debt and could possibly have trouble handling your credit card debt load is if you are using the advance payment checks that are often offered with your credit cards.
-They typically have even larger interest rates than your standard purchases that you make with your credit cards everyday.
-The best thing that you can do with these advance payment checks from your credit card company are to shred them as soon as you receive them in the mail.
+Another warning sign that you may have too much debt and could possibly have trouble handling your credit card debt is if you are using the advance payment checks that are often offered with your credit cards.
+They typically have even larger interest rates than your standard purchases that you make with your credit cards every day.
+The best thing that you can do with these advance payment checks from your credit card company is to shred them as soon as you receive them in the mail.

 Reaching Your Credit Limit

 Another one of the credit card warning signs is that you are reaching your credit limit on one or more of your credit cards.
-This is similar to shifting the alance of your cards around from one credit card to another.
+This is similar to shifting the alliance of your cards around from one credit card to another.
 How many of your credit cards are maxed out?
-This is definitely a warning sign for you that you debt might be out of hand.
+This is definitely a warning sign for you that your debt might be out of hand.